pikvm/pikvm/docs/pass.md

 # HDMI Video Passthrough

 This is a new exclusive feature available only on **PiKVM V4 Plus**.
-It allows you to connect PiKVM to the gap between the target host and the display.
+It allows you to connect PiKVM to the gap between the target host and physical display.
 Thus, PiKVM does not interfere with the normal operation of the display and passes the video signal through itself until you need remote access via PiKVM In this case, PiKVM directs the video stream to the Web UI or VNC.